Skip to main content

 • Possible reduced risk of heart failure*

-*New evidence shows fewer heart health benefits than previously thought (primarily for women over 55 at around five units a week or lessirrespective of the type of alcoholic drink).
+*New evidence shows fewer heart health benefits than previously thought (primarily for women over 55 at around five units a week or less irrespective of the type of alcoholic drink).

 Drinking over limits: short-term negative effects